Insainian/lumaa-spring-2025-swe/README.md

 ```
 ## Migrations

-Open a new terminal and first generate a migration:
+Open a new terminal in the root directory and generate a migration:

 ```commandline
 cd backend